judka-uriel/uriel-book/uriel_en.md

 Through the Torah, modern progress has become possible, and through progress we can better follow the Torah.

-Progress is the driving force of the messianic process of returning to Gan Eden.
+Progress is the driving force of the Messianic process of returning to Gan Eden.
 <!-- That is, everything that brings closer the times of Gan Eden is progress. -->

 Gan Eden is not the same thing as Paradise.
 Paradise is such a place in the